ttony0/portfolio/README.md

 # Portfolio

 ## Assignment2: [Visualizing government Debt](visualizing-government-debt)

 Contains three data visualization as for this assignment - the government debt bar chart, the government debt to GDP heat map and my own data visualization based on the second data viz's dataset.

 ## Assignment 3&4: [Critique by Design](critique-by-design)

+This assignment contains a critique to a data viz and my updated version of this data set.

 ## Final project